maks-rafalko/maks-rafalko.github.io/source/_posts/symfony-tests-performance.md

 Using `APP_DEBUG=false` with functional tests is a *right way* from errors/exceptions points of view and this mimics a real production environment.

-Again, to save developers' time, let's try to change API-Platform distribution and add this behavior by default: [api-platform/api-platform#2078](https://github.com/api-platform/api-platform/pull/2078)
+Again, to save developers' time, let's try to change API-Platform distribution and Symfony's `phpunit-bridge` recipe and add this behavior by default: [api-platform/api-platform#2078](https://github.com/api-platform/api-platform/pull/2078), [symfony/recipes#1025](https://github.com/symfony/recipes/issues/1025)

 <a name="completely-disable-xdebug"></a>
 ## Completely disable Xdebug